improve your academic writing

 Our academic editors will help you through the stages of the writing process depending on your needs.
 From substantive editing (dealing with content and structure), stylistic editing (sentence-by-sentence flow), to copy editing and proofreading (the final check on grammatical and factual accuracy), we can help you reorganize your work as needed, make the language shine, and ensure flawless presentation.
 We also provide mentoring and coaching services that can give you the push and focus you need to finish your thesis or book, and research services to get you the information you need to bring your work to a point.

 Damian Tarnopolsky holds degrees from Oxford University and the University of Toronto, where he earned his Ph.D. in English Literature.
 His academic articles have appeared in Samuel Beckett Today/Aujourd'hui, the University of Toronto Quarterly, and English: The Journal of the English Association.
-He has several years of experience working with university departments and private academic clients on research projects, grant proposals, articles, and academic books, and is the Barbara Moon/Ars Medica Editorial Fellow at Massey College.
+He has several years of experience working with university departments and private academic clients on research projects, grant proposals, articles, and academic books, and served as the Barbara Moon/Ars Medica Editorial Fellow at Massey College from 2016-18.